clojure-finance/clojure-backtesting-website/content/md/posts/portfolio.md

 <br>

-**`ns: clojure-backtesting.portfolio`**
+# Portfolio Management

-This namespace features functions associated with manipulating and viewing the portfolio.
+This page features functions associated with manipulating and viewing the portfolio.

 ---
-## Portfolio Initialisation
+## Portfolio Initialization

 ### `init_portfolio`